Skip to main content

 How the Cycling Weather Index Works

-🌡️ Temperature Peak score at 55–75°F. Cyclists generate heat so cooler temperatures score best.
+🌡️ Temperature Peak score at 55–75°F. Cyclists generate heat, so cooler temperatures score best.

 A score of 10 means near-perfect cycling conditions.
 A score of 1 means conditions are poor — too cold, too windy, or too wet for a comfortable ride.
+The index covers the contiguous United States with 37,000+ city data points.